60+ customer service terms and definitions: the ultimate glossary

 Lifetime value is a measure of the projected revenue a customer will generate for a company over the entirety of their relationship.
 Increasing customer satisfaction has been shown to have a positive influence on lifetime value.

-Multichannel support involves giving customers multiple ways to contact a company for assistance, based on their preferences.
+Customer service channels are the multiple ways customers can contact your company for assistance, based on their preferences.
 These channels can include phone, email, online information, text support, social media such as Facebook and Twitter, chat, and SMS messaging.
-Multichannel support enables customers to choose different methods at different times, based on their need and convenience, and contributes to both customer satisfaction and the overall customer experience.
+Omnichannel support enables customers to choose different methods at different times, based on their need and convenience, and ensures customers don’t have to repeat themselves as they move from channel to channel.

 Net promoter score, or NPS®, is a metric developed to predict a customer’s loyalty toward a company.
 An NPS score is typically determined by collecting data from a simple survey that asks customers how likely they would be to recommend the company to someone else, using a scale of 1 to 10.
 Studies link a high NPS score to long-term business growth.